What Does the Best Resume Look Like in 2023

 In the academic job search for instructors, adjunct or associate professors, or tenured professors, the “Curriculum Vitae” (Latin for life story) should be as far back as 15-20 years, especially if that experience includes teaching, instruction, training, and other educational-related information about their experience.

-This extra resume section may be also called: Additional Experience or Earlier Experience.
+This extra resume section may also be called Additional Experience or Earlier Experience.

 For more extended experience periods that you find relevant—use the format presented below:

-Old Job—Years of Experience within the Same Company
+Old Job—Years of Experience Within the Same Company

 Staff Accountant, 2000-2010